mrkkrp/markkarpov.art/essay/real-realism.md

 *Untitled*

-The first real realist painting produced.
+The first real realist painting I produced.
 In the absence of an obvious subject or message, the picture is likely to be interpreted as a depiction of raw reality.